lukso-network/docs/docs/guides/network/update-the-node.md

 In case you are running a validator, you can copy your keystore files to the new folder.
 The keystore data in your old folder will act as a backup.

-Make sure to adjust the commands using the actual name of the previous folder.
+> Make sure to adjust the commands using the actual name of the previous folder instead of the placeholder.

 :::caution